lealceldeiro/gems/TheJavaModuleSystem/Chapter03/README.md

-# Defining modules and their properties
+# Chapter 3: Defining modules and their properties

 Modular JAR and module descriptor: A modular JAR is just a plain JAR, except for one small detail.
 Its root directory contains a module descriptor: a `module-info.class` file.